vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 Recollection being there, and no.Recollection being possible without previous apprehension.

-&gt; “It is quite possible that Manu and others have compiled their &gt; ‘Recollections’ from imagination, without having actually apprehended &gt; what they speak of; in the same manner as certain poets compose a &gt; story after having created the whole plot from imagination.”
+> “It is quite possible that Manu and others have compiled their
+> ‘Recollections’ from imagination, without having actually apprehended
+> what they speak of; in the same manner as certain poets compose a
+> story after having created the whole plot from imagination.”

 The answer to this is as follows:—This might be so, if the works under consideration did not contain teachings regarding what ‘should he done.’